CraterCrash/godot-orchestrator-docs/docs/getting-started/introduction/key_concepts.md

 For example, the above image shows that the function `_on_area_2d_body_entered()` will be called when the `body_entered` signal is emitted.
 This is an example of creating an `Area2D`, a 2D area trigger, and notifying some observer that an object has entered the trigger's area.

+For more information about signals, see the [Signals](../../nodes/signals) node reference.

 ### Variables

 A **Variable** represents a named value that can be assigned a value or its value read in the visual script.
 Variables are useful for passing data between different parts of the script, and for maintaining state that is managed by the `Orchestration`.

 To add a new variable, use the **Component** view and click the <EditorIcon name="Add"/> icon in the **Variables** panel header.

+For more information about variables, see the [Variables](../../nodes/variables) node reference.